The Aloha is Gone

 A fellow writer on Wise Bread (a site I write for), has much the same thing to say about his experiences at home.
 Overall negativity and lack of aloha seems to be everywhere.

-Why is the Aloha gone from
+Why is the Aloha in Hawaii Gone?

 The Mainland Presence